-The Three Creeks Parkway Project is a multi-benefit flood control, creek restoration, and public access project.
+The Three Creeks Parkway Restoration Project is a multi-benefit flood control, creek restoration, and public access project.
 It will improve approximately 4,000 linear feet of Marsh Creek located in Brentwood, California by widening the channel with a floodplain bench and planting with native vegetation.
-The project limits are from the Union Pacific Railroad bridge to upstream of Dainty Avenue.
-When implementation is complete, the project site will include 2.1 acres of frequently inundated floodplain (seasonal wetland) and 4.4 acres of woody riparian vegetation.
+The project limits are from the Union Pacific Railroad bridge to Dainty Avenue.
+When implementation is complete, the 13.5-acre project site will include 2.1 acres of frequently inundated floodplain (seasonal wetland) and 4.4 acres of woody riparian vegetation.
 This will provide quality habitat for Chinook Salmon and Swainson's Hawk.
 The project will also improve recreation and educational opportunities in this reach of Marsh Creek.

 - Expand the channel to allow for floodplain and riparian habitat while minimizing the need for future long-term maintenance and satisfying the Flood Control District's flood capacity and maintenance requirements

 - Create a parkway setting that is landscaped entirely with California native plants and trees and enhance the trail-user experience to advance the goals of the East County Habitat Conservation Plan and the City of Brentwood's Parks, Trails and Recreation Master Plan and Creek Trails and Revegetation Master Plan

 - Supplement funding, streamline permitting, and accelerate implementation of Flood Control's Phase II and Phase III Marsh Creek Widening Projects by combining the adjacent project sites

 - Advance a vision that will transform the current facility into a sustainable system that works with nature, not against it, provides more recreational opportunities, improves habitat for fish and wildlife and reduces flood risk.